 - The period between the time when the finalists are notified and when the Hugo finalists are officially announced can be weird, because while you know that you’re a finalist, almost nobody else does.
-I blogged a bit about my experiences last year here.
+I blogged a bit about my experiences in 2020 here.
 Basically, I kept having the niggling fear that there had been some terrible mistake and that I wasn’t a finalist after all or that I only was a finalist because all twenty people who would have been ahead of me had withdrawn.
-From talking to other first time finalist, I learned that I wasn’t alone in this.
+From talking to other first time finalists, I learned that I wasn’t alone in this.
 And while I can’t guarantee that terrible mistakes won’t happen, the chance that the wrong person is notified about being a Hugo finalist is extremely small.
 So relax.
 You really are a Hugo finalist, even if nobody else knows it yet.

 - Do something nice for yourself to celebrate.
 Have an ice cream, a nice box of chocolates, a glass of champagne, a good beer, a bubble bath, whatever it is that makes you happy.
 You’re a Hugo finalist, so you damn well deserve to celebrate in private.